 The term “Assistive Technology” refers to any device or system that allows an individual to perform a task that they would otherwise be unable to do, or increases the ease with which the task can be performed.
 (Royal Commission on Long Term Care 1999)

-Assistive Technology ranges from very simple equipment, such as calendar clocks and touch lamps, to high tech solutions such as satellite positioning systems to help find someone who has got lost.
+Assistive Technology for those with dementia ranges from very simple equipment, such as calendar clocks and touch lamps, to high tech solutions such as satellite positioning systems to help find someone who has gotten lost.

 Assistive Technology can support an enabling environment by:

 - Reducing the risk of accidents in and around the home.

 - Supporting independence and choice for the person with dementia and those around them.